AlexanderHomer/alexanderhomer.github.io/on-call/calls.md

 ## Post-Ear Tube (Tympanostomy Tube) Calls

 * **Ear drainage/discharge:** Common in the first few days, especially bloody/serosanguinous drainage.
 Continue prescribed antibiotic ear drops (if given) for 5-7 days.
 If drainage is thick/purulent, persists >1 week, or child has fever, start/restart ototopical antibiotic drops (e.g. ofloxacin or ciprodex) and have them follow up in clinic.
-If drainage is profuse or foul-smelling, consider having them seen sooner.
+Make sure to rule out mastoiditis and make sure the EAC isn't so swollen that drops can't get in.
+The latter requires ear wick placement in the ED.
 * **Bleeding:** A small amount of blood-tinged drainage on day of surgery is normal.
-Frank, persistent, or heavy bleeding from the ear canal is not expected — have them come in or go to ED if significant.
+Bleeding with mature ear tubes in may represent granuloma, for which ciprodex is warranted
 * **Pain:** Mild ear discomfort for 1-2 days is normal (from the myringotomy itself, not the tubes).
 Tylenol/ibuprofen as needed.
 Severe or worsening pain, especially with fever, raises concern for infection — consider drops and clinic follow-up.
-* **Water precautions:** Most surgeons allow water exposure once initial drainage has resolved (typically after the first few days).
-Advise against submerging the head/diving or getting soapy/dirty water in the ear; plain tap water for bathing/showering is generally fine unless the surgeon has specified strict water precautions (custom earplugs for swimming/bathing) — check the operative note or surgeon preference.
-* **Tube falls out early/looks displaced:** If it falls out within the first few days to weeks and the ear looks fine (no significant drainage or pain), reassure and have them follow up at the routine post-op visit — extrusion timing varies and early extrusion doesn't always require intervention, but the surgeon should confirm the eardrum has healed.
-* **Hearing:** Hearing typically improves rapidly (within days) once middle ear fluid resolves and the tube is functioning.
-Persistent hearing loss or a tube that appears blocked/occluded with dried blood or debris should be evaluated in clinic — do not attempt to clean/remove debris over the phone.
-* **Fever:** Low-grade fever for a day or two can occur; higher or persistent fever, especially with increasing pain or drainage, suggests infection — start ear drops if not already on them and arrange to be seen.
-* **Flying/altitude:** Tubes equalize pressure automatically, so flying is generally safe and often more comfortable than before tubes — no restriction.
 * **When to send to ED vs. clinic vs. reassure:**
-  * Reassure + routine follow-up: expected serosanguinous drainage in first 1-2 days, mild pain, early asymptomatic tube extrusion
+  * Reassure + routine follow-up: expected serosanguinous drainage in first 1-2 days, mild pain, bloody or purulent otorrhea without cellulitis or mastoiditis
-  * Start drops + clinic follow-up: purulent/foul drainage, fever with drainage, persistent drainage >1 week, worsening pain
-  * ED: heavy/frank bleeding, signs of mastoiditis (postauricular swelling/erythema, protruding ear), or systemic illness/toxic-appearing child
+  * ED: heavy/frank bleeding, signs of mastoiditis (postauricular swelling/erythema, protruding ear), cellulitis precluding ear drop placement, or systemic illness/toxic-appearing child

 ## Post-Ear Surgery Restrictions